Nicki Minaj: Public image

-Philanthropy
+Philanthropy and advocacy

 In 2010, Minaj performed a cover of "Girls Just Wanna Have Fun", alongside singer Katy Perry, for service members during the 2010 VH1 Divas Salute the Troops concert.
 The two would later collaborate in 2017 on "Swish Swish".
 In 2011, Mattel created a Barbie doll with Minaj's likeness to auction for Project Angel Food, a charity that provides food for people afflicted with HIV and AIDS.
 In 2012, in the aftermath of Hurricane Sandy, Minaj donated $15,000 to the Food Bank For New York City and held a turkey drive at her alma mater, PS 45.

 In May 2017, Minaj offered via Twitter to pay college tuition fees and student loans for 30 of her fans.
 She appeared to grant their requests, ranging from $500 to school supplies to $6,000 for tuition, promising to respond to more requests in a month or two.
 She also announced that she would launch an official charity for student loans and tuition payments in the near future.
 In the same month, Minaj revealed on Instagram that she has been donating money to a village in India for a few years via her pastor, Lydia Sloley.
 These donations helped the village get a computer center, a tailoring institute, a reading program, and two water wells.
 "This is the kind of thing that makes me feel the most proud", she said about the new additions to the village.